Policy Toward Large-Scale Purchases of GMO Shares (Takeover Defense Measures)

 (2)Contribution to the shareholders’ common interests

-(3)Solicitation of opinions from external experts by GMO’s Board of Directors
+(4)Solicitation of opinions from external experts by our Board of Directors

-As mentioned in 4(2) above, GMO’s Board of Directors will seek the advice of external experts and other sources as appropriate and if necessary for assessment and discussions with respect to a Large-Scale Purchase.
-The solicitation of opinions from external experts is intended to ensure that the decisions undertaken by GMO’s Board of Directors are objective and efficient.
+As mentioned in 4(2) above, our Board of Directors will seek the advice of external experts and other sources as appropriate and if necessary for assessment and discussions with respect to a Large-Scale Purchase.
+The solicitation of opinions from external experts is intended to ensure that the decisions undertaken by our Board of Directors are objective and efficient.

-As mentioned in 4(1) described above, to ensure that the decisions undertaken by GMO’s Board of Directors concerning whether to implement the Countermeasures are reasonable and fair, GMO has established a Special Committee that is independent of GMO’s Board of Directors.
+As mentioned in 4(1) described above, to ensure that the decisions undertaken by our Board of Directors concerning whether to implement the Countermeasures are reasonable and fair, the Company has established a Special Committee that is independent of our Board of Directors.

-Also, because the Directors’ term of office continues until the end of the Annual General Shareholders Meeting relating to the final accounting period ending within one year from the time of their election, the Policy is not a slow-hand takeover defense measure (i.e., a takeover defense measure which takes longer to stop due to the fact that all members of the board of directors cannot be replaced at once).
+Also, because the Directors’ term of office (excluding Directors who are Audit and Supervisory Committee Members) continues until the end of the Annual General Shareholders Meeting relating to the final accounting period ending within one year from the time of their election, the Policy is not a slow-hand takeover defense measure (i.e., a takeover defense measure which takes longer to stop with the replacement of all members of the board of directors).

 6.The impact on shareholders and investors